 Like any other muscle, your diaphragm needs a certain amount of pressure to get stronger.
 Your body weight works perfectly for this.
 It's also a good position to sooth menstrual cramps.

 A big drawback of this position is the risk of premature aging, as your face is always pressed against the mattress.
 It's, obviously, not suitable for pregnant women and women with larger breasts.
-It's most certainly not for you if you already have chronic back, shoulder, or neck pain.
+And it's most certainly not for you if you already have chronic back, shoulder, or neck pain.

 All the sleeping positions and their variations have their own benefits and disadvantages.
-There is not one of them that fits everybody.
+There is not one that fits everybody.

 The position that you naturally fall into tells a lot about your body's needs.
 You can always adjust it and make it better for you with the help of supportive cushions, the right kind of mattress, and quality linen.